 Heavy dumbbells are a must for any gym.
 Rogan has a complete set of Rogue Rubber Hex Dumbbells with pairs ranging in weight from 5 to 125lbs.
 The rubber casing limits noise and protects both the dumbbells and the flooring from wear and tear.
 The dumbbells are stored on a Rogue storage rack.

 Kettlebells have been a staple of Joe Rogan’s strength and conditioning routine for years.
-He says they’re one of the best tools for developing functional strength which translates to improved athletic performance especially in jiu-jitsu.
-He’s a big fan of using kettlebells for cardio workouts and has frequently endorsed Keith Weber’s Extreme Kettlebell Cardio DVD.
+They are his favorite exercise tool along with a chin-up bar.
+He says kettlebells are one of the best tools for developing functional strength which directly translates to improved athletic performance especially in jiu-jitsu.
+Rogan is a big fan of using kettlebells for cardio workouts and has frequently endorsed Keith Weber’s Extreme Kettlebell Cardio DVD.
 The JRE studio gym has a set of Rogue Competition Kettlebells in pairs.
 They are stored on a Rogue storage rack dedicated to kettlebells.

 These 3D sculpted iron kettlebells not only look super cool but they’re also perfectly balanced.
 Onnit Primal Bells are available as the Howler (18lbs), Chimp (36lbs), Orangutan (54lbs), Gorilla (72lbs) and Bigfoot (90lbs).
 Rogan likes to go heavy with the Gorilla bells for cleans, presses and squats.
 He had some of them custom painted by artist @3sheets to look like Planet of the Apes war paint.